sergioromero2k/42_libft/README.md

-# 42madrid_common_core
+# 42_libft
-Repository of common core of 42madrid
+Repository of the common core of 42madrid